AdarshYadav-dev/BuildaBox/README.md

 #  BuildaBox

 A modern, responsive, and customizable **React + Vite** UI project built with **SCSS**.
-Designed for flexible grid layouts, reusable components, and modern web aesthetics.
+Designed for flexible grid layouts, reusable components, and modern web aesthetics..

 ---

-## Features
+## Features.

 -  **Vite and React** for ultra-fast development
 -  **SCSS Modules** for clean, scalable styling